 Patrick Corrigan has been my research crush for a number of years now.
 And what is a research crush, you might ask?
 I like how his mind works.
 He's a psychologist and stigma researcher, with lived experience to boot.
 He's one of the most prolific publishers in academic journals that I've ever come across.
 His… Continue reading The Problem with Language Policing

 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is the euphemism treadmill.
-The term euphemism treadmill was coined by psychologist and linguist Stephen Pinker in a 1994 article in the New York Times.
-It refers to a process by which words that are used as a… Continue reading What Is… the Euphemism Treadmill
+Psychologist and linguist Stephen Pinker coined the term euphemism treadmill in a 1994 article in the New York Times.
+It refers to a process by which words that are used as a euphemism for… Continue reading What Is… the Euphemism Treadmill

 As bloggers, we play with words.
 Some of them are more fun quirky than others.
 Here are a few of the interesting ways we use words.
 That crazy pond that separates us Despite speaking the same language, there are a lot of differences between British-speak and American-speaking, with Canadian-speak thrown in there somewhere in between.… Continue reading The Interesting Ways We Use Words